ibm-cloud-docs/vpc/block_storage_vpc_create.md

       {: important}

       - [Select Availability]{: tag-green} As an allow-listed customer, you can select the [`sdp` profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile) when you use a seond-generation snapshot to restore the data.
 Specify the capacity of your volume and the required IOPS.
       - When you use a first-generation snapshot, you can select one of the [_tiered_ profiles](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#tiers).
-When you select _general-purpose_, _5iops-tier_, or _10iops-tier_, you just need to specify the volume capacity.
+When you select _general-purpose_, _5iops-tier_, or _10iops-tier_, all you need to specify is the volume capacity.
       - When you use a first-generation snapshot, you can select the _custom_ profile if your application performance requirements don't fall within any of the IOPS tiers.
 Specify the size of your volume and the IOPS in the appropriate range for the volume capacity.
 Volume size can be 10 - 16,000 GB.
 As you type the IOPS value, the UI shows the acceptable range.
 You can also click the **storage size** link to see the size and IOPS ranges of the [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
    1. Click **Save**.
 1. You return to the virtual instance provisioning page to finish defining the remaining attributes of your virtual server instance.